pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 Installing these scripts is pretty straight forward .
 You can just copy  and paste them into you python environment but a good practice is to run them into a python virtual environment.

+If dont have your python environment yet, basically you just need a python 3.7 ( or more ) interpreter.
+For windows users google search for **Python for windows** and install it.
+Don't forget to click on the **add to path** check box.
+And that's it.

-If dont have your python environment yet, Cisco DEVNET provide you with very good resources.
+Cisco DEVNET provide you with very good resources about the tools to install into your latop in order to build your development workstation.

 Go to for example to [ Developer Workstation and Environment Setup ](https://developer.cisco.com/learning/tracks/devnet-express-security-v1-1/dev-setup/)

 Select your Operating System and go thru the instructions.

+All recommended tools in the DEVNET Section is good to install.

 ### Step 1 - Create a working directory into your laptop